FifthTundraG/fifthtundrag.github.io/README.md

-site custom-fitted wiht all my junk.
+site custom-fitted with all my junk.